How to store food and keep it fresh for longer

 Avocados are one of those annoying fruits that are pretty near impossible to get at their perfect stage – they’re either hard as a rock, or have skipped to the squidgy brown stage.

-The trick with avos is to let them ripen out of the fridge, and when it seems just ready for eating (a bit squidgy to the touch but not too soft), you can pop it in the fridge to preserve at that stage until you're ready to devour it.
+The trick with avocados is to let them ripen out of the fridge, and when it seems just ready for eating (a bit squidgy to the touch but not too soft), you should put your avocado in the fridge to preserve it at that stage until you're ready to devour it.

-If you have a half avo left over, keep the stone in and brush a bit of lemon on the exposed flesh to stop it from going brown.
-Problem solved!
+If you have half an avocado left over, keep the stone in and brush a bit of lemon on the exposed flesh to stop it from going brown.
+Problem solved.

 Store lettuce with kitchen towel

-As with fresh herbs, keeping lettuce leaves at their best for longer is one of those things that everyone has their own method that they swear by.
+As with fresh herbs, keeping lettuce leaves at their best is one of those things where everyone has their tried-and-trusted method.

 However, the general consensus is that the less moisture involved, the better.

-We've tried and tested pretty much every method and found that storing leaves (dried as much as possible first of all) in a container or food bag, with a piece of kitchen roll to pick up any excess moisture is the most effective.
+We've given pretty much every method a go and found that storing leaves (dried as much as possible first of all) in a container or food bag, with a piece of kitchen roll to pick up any excess moisture, is the most effective.

-Just remember to change the kitchen towel every few days so it stays dry!
-And even if it does look a bit wilted, lettuce is actually pretty easy to bring back to life!
+Just remember to change the kitchen towel every few days so it stays dry.
+And even if it does look a bit wilted, lettuce can still be eaten after its best.

 Bananas are the clingiest of fruits – separate a banana from its brothers and sisters and you'll see it turn sad and brown quicker than you expected.